 Who could ever forget Daniel Wu?
-Sure, he’s moved onto bigger and better things like the Tomb Raider (2018) remake and is starring in his own television series Into the Badlands, but to us humble Hong Kongers, we will always remember him best for his performance in One Nite in Mongkok where he played a pure and kind assassin.
+Sure, he’s moved onto bigger and better things like the Tomb Raider (2018) remake and was starring in his own television series, Into the Badlands (2015-19), but to us humble Hongkongers, we’ll always remember him best for his performance in One Nite in Mongkok (2004) where he played a pure and kind assassin.
 Despite not being able to speak Cantonese in the beginning of his career, he rose to prominence in the early 2000s for his acting roles in triad-themed films and Hong Kong action movies.

-For those who were around in the 2000s, you’ll be well aware of who Edison Chen is and was – the young upcoming superstar Hong Kong heartthrob that acted and sang his way into the hearts of many young female fans, and rocked the Asian entertainment industry with one of the biggest sex scandals in 2008.
-Since his heartthrob days, Chen has shied away from the spotlight and is now working as the CEO of his own clothing brand CLOT, and has settled down with his long-term partner, Victoria’s Secret model, Shu Pei, whom he shares a daughter with.
+For those who were around in the 2000s, you’ll be well aware of who Edison Chen is and was – the young, upcoming superstar Hong Kong heartthrob that acted and sang his way into the hearts of many young female fans, and rocked the Asian entertainment industry with one of the biggest sex scandals in 2008 (oof).
+Since his heartthrob days, Chen has shied away from the spotlight and is now working as the CEO of his own clothing brand CLOT.
+He’s also settled down with his long-term partner, Victoria’s Secret model, Shu Pei, whom he shares a daughter with.

-Married to Taiwanese model and actress, Shu Qi, who he met on set while filming the ill-fated gay romance movie, Bishonen (1998), Stephen Fung is a Hong Kong actor, singer, writer and director.
-His good looks, charm and charisma on screen had us watching and re-watching his movies time and time again.
-Good friends since their Bishonen days, Fung currently works with Daniel Wu on AMC’s Into the Badlands as an executive producer and director.
+Married to Taiwanese model and actress, Shu Qi, who he met on set while filming the ill-fated gay romance movie, Bishonen (1998), Stephen Fung is a Hong Kong actor, singer, writer, and director.
+His good looks, charm, and charisma on screen had us watching and re-watching his movies time and time again.
+Good friends since their Bishonen days, Fung worked with Daniel Wu on AMC’s Into the Badlands as an executive producer and director.

-Son of prominent Hong Kong actor Patrick Tse, Nicholas Tse began his career in the entertainment world as a singer and achieved mainstream success a year in with multiple songs topping the charts.
-His pop-love songs had us imaging ourselves as the female lead in his music videos and dancing and singing in our bedrooms.
+Son of prominent Hong Kong actor Patrick Tse Yin, Nicholas Tse began his career in the entertainment world as a singer, achieving mainstream success just a year in with multiple songs topping the charts.
+His Cantopop love songs had us imaging ourselves as the female lead in his MVs while dancing and singing in our bedrooms.
 Tse is also recognised for his acting roles including Young and Dangerous: The Prequel (1998) and Gen-X Cops (1999).
-Tse has since become a father sharing two sons with Hong Kong actress Cecilia Cheung, and from 2017 has been dating Hong Kong icon Faye Wong.
+Tse has since become a father sharing two sons with Hong Kong actress Cecilia Cheung, and from 2014 has been dating Hong Kong icon Faye Wong.

 Ekin Cheng broke onto the Hong Kong entertainment scene in the early 90s with his leading role as Ho Nam in the Young and Dangerous Series.
-The renowned six sequel movie series explored the realities of young men who chose to live the triad life.
-He was considered the ultimate rebel in his heyday and honestly who could resist the allure of reforming a bad boy?
-Parallel to his acting, Cheng also had a successful music career and had toured in China, Japan, Australia, Singapore and Canada.
+The renowned six-sequel movie series explored the realities of young men who chose to live the triad life.
+He was considered the ultimate rebel in his heyday and, honestly, who could resist the allure of reforming a bad boy?
+Parallel to his acting, Cheng also had a successful music career, having toured China, Japan, Australia, Singapore, and Canada.

-Considered as one of the first Hong Kong heartthrobs, Leslie Cheung was a renowned singer and actor in The 852.
-He is still celebrated as having led the charge for the popularity of Cantopop in Asia in the 80s and 90s and even after his untimely and tragic death in 2003, was recognised by CNN as the Most Beautiful Man from Hong Kong Cinema in 2010.
+Considered one of the very first Hong Kong heartthrobs, Leslie Cheung was a renowned singer and actor in the 852.
+He is still celebrated as having led the charge for the popularity of Cantopop in Asia in the 80s and 90s; even after his untimely and tragic death in 2003, he was recognised by CNN as the Most Beautiful Man from Hong Kong Cinema in 2010.
 Cheung is also regarded as a gay icon for his portrayals of homosexual characters and for his androgynous fashion choices.
+Leslie, we miss you!

-Yes… we know… he’s technically not Hong Kong-ese, but his appearances in classic Hong Kong movies like Chungking Express (1994) and Fallen Angels (1995) are iconic and he was just so… so… pretty.
-Takeshi Kaneshiro is a Taiwanese and Japanese actor who originally entered the entertainment world as a singer before moving towards more acting work.
-He is most known to Western audiences for his lead role in House of Flying Daggers (2004).
+Yes, we know Takeshi Kaneshiro’s not technically from Hong Kong… But his appearances in classic Hong Kong movies like Chungking Express (1994) and Fallen Angels (1995) are simply iconic and he was just so, so pretty…!
+A Taiwanese-Japanese actor who originally entered the entertainment world as a singer before moving towards more acting work, Takeshi Kaneshiro is most known to Western audiences for his lead role in House of Flying Daggers (2004).